2022 United States Senate election in Arizona

 The 2022 United States Senate election in Arizona was held on November 8, 2022, to elect a member of the United States Senate to represent the state of Arizona.

-The seat was previously held by Republican John McCain, who won his final term in 2016 and died from glioblastoma on August 25, 2018.
-Governor Doug Ducey appointed former U.S. Senator Jon Kyl to fill the seat.
-Kyl resigned at the end of that year and Ducey replaced him with Martha McSally, who then lost to Democrat Mark Kelly in 2020.
+Democratic incumbent Mark Kelly won re-election to a second term, defeating Republican venture capitalist Blake Masters.

 Primaries in Arizona took place on August 2, 2022.
-Kelly won renomination without opposition, while venture capitalist Blake Masters won the Republican nomination against a large field of candidates.
+Kelly won renomination without opposition, while Masters won the Republican nomination against a large field of candidates.
 Although Arizona typically leans Republican, Kelly led Masters by low single digits in aggregate polling.
 Kelly held a significant fundraising advantage until many Republican-aligned groups began spending to assist Masters in the final weeks of the campaign.
 On November 1, Libertarian nominee Marc Victor dropped out of the race and endorsed Masters.

-Kelly won re-election, defeating Masters by a comfortable margin of about 5 points.
+Kelly won re-election on his first full term in office, defeating Masters by a comfortable margin of about 5 points.
 This was the first time Democrats won a full term to this seat since 1962.
 The 2022 race was competitive and seen as crucial to determining party control of the U.S. Senate; with Kelly's victory in Arizona and a Democratic victory in Nevada, in addition to a Democratic gain in Pennsylvania, it was projected on November 12 that the Democratic caucus would retain control of the Senate in the 118th United States Congress.
 Masters conceded the race to Kelly on November 15, 2022.